Michel-François Valois

 He was born in Pointe-Claire in 1801 and studied at the Collège de Montréal.
-He was licensed to practice medicine in 1826 and set up practice in Pointe-Claire.
+He was licensed to practise medicine in 1826 and set up practice in Pointe-Claire.
 Valois became a school trustee in 1830.
 He helped organize in a major rally against the British authorities held at Saint-Laurent in May 1837.
 Valois was captured and put in prison at Montreal; he spent some time in the United States and then returned.
-In 1851, he was elected to the Legislative Assembly of the Province of Canada for Montreal county as a member of the parti rouge.
+In 1851, he was elected to the Legislative Assembly of the Province of Canada for Montreal county as a member of the Parti rouge.
 In 1854, Valois was elected again in Jacques-Cartier (formerly Montreal county).

 He died in Pointe-Claire in 1869.